 To make the filling:

-- Add the peaches to a large mixing bowl and sprinkle the flour and sugar on top.
-Stir until all of the peaches are well coated with the flour and sugar.
+- Add the sliced peaches to a large mixing bowl and sprinkle the flour and sugar on top.
+Stir until all of the peaches are fully coated.
 Scoop the peaches into the prepared baking dish, remove the topping from the refrigerator and sprinkle on top of the filling.

-- Bake at 350°F for 40-50 minutes or until the topping is lightly golden brown and the juices are bubbling around the edges.
+- Bake for 40 to 50 minutes or until the topping is lightly golden brown and the juices are bubbling around the edges.